PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 records, are calculated on the fly, and heavily cached.
 All CPU cores are used for the calculation.

-RRSIGs have a validity period, in PowerDNS this period is 3 weeks.
+RRSIGs have a validity period.
+In PowerDNS, the RRSIG validity period is 3 weeks.
 This period starts at most a week in the past, and continues at least a week into the future.
 This interval jumps with one-week increments every Thursday.